-8.3.6.7 Configurable Digital Decimation Filters
+7.3.6.7 Configurable Digital Decimation Filters

-The device record channel includes a high dynamic range, built-in digital decimation filter to process the oversampled data from the multibit delta-sigma ( $\Delta\Sigma$ ) modulator to generate digital data at the same Nyquist sampling rate as the FSYNC rate.
-As illustrated in Figure 38, this decimation filter can also be used for processing the oversampled PDM stream from the digital microphone.
+The device record channel includes a high dynamic range, built-in digital decimation filter to process the oversampled PDM data stream from the digital microphone to generate digital data at the same Nyquist sampling rate as the FSYNC rate.
 The decimation filter can be chosen from three different types, depending on the required frequency response, group delay, and phase linearity requirements for the target application.
-The selection of the decimation filter option can be done by configuring the DECI\FILT, P0\R107\D[5:4] register bits.
-Table 21 shows the configuration register setting for the decimation filter mode selection for the record channel.
+The selection of the decimation filter option can be done by configuring the DECI FILT, P0 R107 D[5:4] register bits.
+Table 18 shows the configuration register setting for the decimation filter mode selection for the record channel.

-Table 21.
+Table 18.
 Decimation Filter Mode Selection for the Record Channel